Degrees and Certifications:

 My friends would describe me as helpful, determined, and friendly.
 I would add health conscious and active to that description, because you have to be healthy to give your best.
 Not only am I an educator, but I’m the mother of three children, and have a variety of hobbies ranging from outdoor to indoor activities.
 There’s certainly not much that I will back down from, and I appreciate the challenge of learning new skills.

 Growing up on the small island of St. Croix in the United States Virgin Islands is the primary experience that shaped who I am.
 Our small schools were beautifully unique but had limited resources which spurred our teachers to be creative in their instruction.
 As many of them had been in the Peace Corps and traveled extensively, our teachers brought the world into our classrooms, often sharing their life experiences.
 In addition to the global awareness encouraged at school, our community was often described as a melting pot of cultures.
-Native islanders were called Cruzans, but our island also had West Indians, Puerto Ricans, Filipinos, Indians, Middle Easterners, Europeans, and US citizens.
+Native islanders were called Crucians, but our island also had West Indians, Puerto Ricans, Filipinos, Indians, Middle Easterners, Europeans, and US citizens from the mainland.

 The island was home to the very rich and the very poor; we had a “castle” on one end of the island, but would pass “shanty town” to get there.
 Some of my friends lived on old sugar cane plantations nestled in the rain forest, while others lived in corporate housing developments.
 We entertained ourselves with snorkeling, diving, fishing, hiking, sailing and horseback riding.
 During the holidays and special occasions you would hear the sweet sound of steel pans and watch the colorful moko jumbies ward off evil spirits.
 Island food and grocery stores were an adventure of their own, including callaloo, johnnycake, roti, pate,conch, salt fish, and ginger beer.